 The Continuing Education Grant was designed to encourage all Haida Gwaii residents to pursue educational opportunities of all kinds, both on and off-island.
 This grant can help cover the cost of tuition and materials for courses at recognized universities, colleges, and trades programs, including online courses.
 Long-term courses are courses that are three months or longer, such as university or college semesters.

 Who can apply?

 - Individual residents.

 - For the purposes of this grant, residents are defined as people who have lived on Haida Gwaii for the past 24 consecutive months.
-A student who has left Haida Gwaii to attend school but otherwise maintains their residency is considered a resident.
+An individual who has left Haida Gwaii to attend school but otherwise maintains their residency is considered a resident.

 How much money is available?

 Up to $3,750 a calendar year, or a maximum of five courses to a maximum of $750 per course.
 Funding will be based on the actual cost of your course, including the required materials specified in the course outline.

 - Applications are accepted throughout the year.